Mladen Lorković: Independent State of Croatia

 Lorković was one of the most pro-German members of the pre-war Ustaše movement having cultivated political and academic ties in Germany during his time there.
 After the establishment of the NDH, Lorković became a member of the temporary government of Slavko Kvaternik known as the Croatian State Leadership.
 On 16 April 1941, Lorković was named Secretary of the Foreign Ministry in the first government formed by Ante Pavelić, who also served as Foreign Minister.
 Up to April 1943, he also served as the chief contact between Edmund Glaise von Horstenau, the Plenipotentiary General in the Independent State of Croatia, and the Pavelić cabinet.

 Lorković succeeded Pavelić as Foreign Minister on 9 June 1941.
-Shortly after taking office, he inquired with the French authorities about the fate of three Ustaše implicated in the 1934 assassination of King Alexander in Marseilles and sentenced to life imprisonment.
+Shortly after taking office, he inquired with the French authorities about the fate of three Ustaše implicated in the 1934 assassination of King Alexander in Marseille and sentenced to life imprisonment.
 The actual assassin was a Bulgarian mercenary, Vlado Chernozemski, who was killed after the deed by French security forces.
 Two of the men died in prison, but the third, Milan Rajić, was returned to the NDH in early 1942 through the intervention of the German occupation forces in France, where he was later killed allegedly on Pavelić's orders.

 On 27 July 1941, in a speech designed to inflame Croats against the Serbs living in the NDH, Lorković lied that Serbs had beaten, mutilated and massacred tens of thousands of Croatian peasants during the inter-war period.
 In August, he strongly opposed an Italian request to implement civil administration in the demilitarized zone of the NDH.
 The Italians countered the following spring by accusing Lorković of being a communist to discredit him for his pro-German views.
 Lorković was cleared of all charges after a police investigation.
 However, a German police attaché in Zagreb did claim that Lorković had been in contact with some communists in the early 1930s and had helped some Croatian communists in 1941 and 1942.
 In May 1942, Lorković was appointed honorary member of the German Institute for Border and Foreign Studies.
 Lorković, along with Vladimir Košak and Stijepo Perić, strongly opposed Italian influence over the Independent State of Croatia and towards the end of 1942, wrote a note ("Spomenica") in which he described the cooperative efforts of Italy's 2nd Army with the Chetniks.
 This note was officially submitted on 26 January 1943 to the Italian Foreign Minister Galeazzo Ciano.
 In response, the Italian diplomat Raffaele Casertano tried to have Lorković removed from office.